pulumi/compliance-policies/policies/docs/project-structure.md

 │   ├── aws                                     <- 🧪 unit tests for the 📦 AWS Classic provider
 │   │   ├── enums.ts                            <- 🔨 helpful 'enums' so unit tests stay clean from hardcoded values
 │   │   ├── apigatewayv2
-│   │   │   ├── domainName.spec.ts              <- ✔️ unit tests for the 'DomainName' resource type
+│   │   │   ├── DomainName.spec.ts              <- ✔️ unit tests for the 'DomainName' resource type
-│   │   │   └── stage.spec.ts                   <- ✔️ unit tests for the 'Stage' resource type
+│   │   │   └── Stage.spec.ts                   <- ✔️ unit tests for the 'Stage' resource type
 │   │   ├── cloudfront                          <- 🧪 unit tests for the 🌿 CloudFront service
-│   │   │   └── distribution.spec.ts            <- ✔️ unit tests for the 'Distribution' resource type
+│   │   │   └── Distribution.spec.ts            <- ✔️ unit tests for the 'Distribution' resource type
 │   │   ├── ...
 │   │   ·   └── ....spec.ts
 │   │   ·